Career Options After B Sc Biotechnology Course: Syllabus, Scope & Best Colleges

 3. Biostatistician

-Biostatisticians collect and analyse data for public health purposes using statistics and math.
+Biostatisticians collect and analyze data for public health purposes using statistics and math.
 They determine the factors influencing the health and overall well-being of animals, humans, and ecology.
-Using this knowledge, they deliver studies, predictions, and statistics on diseases and other health risks.
+Using this knowledge, they publish studies, predictions, and statistics on diseases and other health risks.

 Roles and Responsibilities